DSmith575/s1-23-project-2-react-CRUD-Dsmith575/README.md

 - Run `npm install` to install all dependencies
 - Create a .env || .env.development file in the root directory
 - Save if auto-save isn't turned on
+- Render may need time to wake up if un-used for a while

 <!-- TOC --><a name="envdevelopment"></a>